AndrewLMason/AndrewLMason/README.md

 3. If want to visualize your private and public SSH keys, they are in the following files: <br><br>
     ```cat ~/.ssh/*```

+( Note: is some operating systems, if may not be necessary to create a config file) <br>
 4. Create config file: <br><br>
   4.1 Create file with touch: <br><br>
     ```touch ~/.ssh/config``` <br><br>